But perhaps not . . .

 Some actuaries say it won’t make much of a difference as millions of people start getting covered; other studies see this population boosting premiums significantly in the individual market.
 One Indiana study projected premiums would rise by up to 45 percent.

 HHS says the reinsurance program will keep premiums on the individual market 10 percent to 15 percent lower than they would be without it.
-But even some supporters of the law believe the impact will be significant
+But even some supporters of the law believe the impact will be significant.

 And HHS has never been wrong about anything, right?